A Small-Group Intensive Workshop on Evolving Strategies in Hepatitis C Management

 After completion of this activity, learners will be able to describe:

-- HCV infection in special patient populations, such as those who have advanced liver disease
+- Special patient populations, such as those who have advanced liver disease

 - Posttreatment screening for hepatocellular carcinoma